manjinder98/DeepWeb/README.md

 [Creative](http://startbootstrap.com/template-overviews/creative/) is a one page creative theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

+## Functionalities of the Website
+Informational webpage, regarding the topic of Deep Web, with a web form connected to a database using MySQL and PHP.

 ## Getting Started

 To begin using this template, choose one of the following options to get started: